VisionSpaceTechnologies/vstart-jenkins-plugin/Vstart-Plugin/README.md

-# Vstart Jenkins plugin v1.0
+# Vstart Jenkins plugin v1.1

+### Main Features for Version 1.1
+- Support for the addition of more than one VSTART server.
+- Ability to choose a specific VSTART server for each build step.
+- Selection of different user credentials for each build step is now possible.

 ### Main Features for Version 1.0
 - Connection with a VSTART server.